raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- task ---

-Create two empty lists, to store the coordinates of each matching feature, in each of the images.
+Create two empty lists to store the coordinates of each matching feature in each of the images.

 --- code ---
 ---